 All generations of the Hyundai Sonata produced from 2001 onwards use regular unleaded gasoline with an octane of 87 or higher.
-Premium gasoline is not recommended since it does not have any benefits over regular gasoline for the Sonata.
+Premium gasoline isn’t recommended since it does not have any benefits over regular gasoline for the Sonata.
+Reformulated gasoline is suitable for all generations of the Hyundai Sonata while additives are generally not recommended.

 Want to save money on gasoline? earn up to $0.25/gallon every time you fill up?
 GetUpside is a free-to-use cashback app for US gas stations.
 Use coupon code “THEDRIVERADVISER25” and earn an additional $0.25/gallon the first time!
 Click here to download the app for Android or iOS.